Is Culinary School a Waste of Money?

 If you attend an accredited culinary school like Escoffier, you may be eligible for federal student loans if you apply and qualify.
 These loans may have lower interest rates and more favorable repayment terms than private loans, which is why they are often the first source students seek to fund their education.

-The majority of Escoffier students use some form of financial aid to help pay for their education!
-That’s why we have a dedicated financial aid team that helps students to complete their paperwork and secure their funding.
+Many Escoffier students use some form of financial aid to help pay for their education!
+That’s why we have a dedicated financial aid team that can help students complete their paperwork and secure their funding.

-Brent Unruh“Just filling out the application and the FAFSA were the most difficult things I had to do to get the process rolling.
+“Just filling out the application and the FAFSA were the most difficult things I had to do to get the process rolling.
 The Financial Aid Department was great at communicating with me.
-Jordan and the team at Escoffier were always emailing me back and letting me know where I was and how things were going.”*
+The team at Escoffier were always emailing me back and letting me know where I was and how things were going.”*

 Scholarships and Grants